B2B social media marketing has its challenges, and it can be difficult to know if your campaigns are succeeding. Follow these steps to keep on track…

 According to a recent study by Adobe, 88% of marketing experts do not accurately measure how effective their social media initiatives are.
 CMO did a similar study and found that while many B2B companies are spending a lot of money on social media, the results are unimpressive.

-The following are some of the steps you can take to ensure that you get a return on your investment in B2B social media marketing…
+The following are some steps you can take to ensure that you get a return on your investment in B2B social media marketing…

 1. Understand your goals